 Admission decisions are made by the academic unit.
 Therefore, the Graduate School is unable to disclose reasons for admission denial to the applicant.
 Applicants can contact the program to request additional information.
 However, units may or may not choose to disclose this information to the applicant.

 Students are admitted to a particular program for a specific term.
 To request a different start term, you will need to complete a deferral request.
-Deferral requests are approved at the discretion of the program, but cannot be more than one year from the original term of admission.
+Deferral requests are approved at the discretion of the program, but cannot be more than one semester from the original term of admission.

 Immunization records can typically be obtained from a previous educational institution, your personal physician or from your local health department.
 If you are unable to obtain your records, and you have received two doses of the MMR (or comparable vaccine), you can have a MMR titer test completed.
 If you were born before January 1, 1957, you are not required to submit proof of immunization.
 Records may be submitted online (link).

 Yes.
 In-progress transcripts may be used for admissions purposes.
 However, if admitted it is your responsibility to submit your final transcript as soon as possible.
 You will not be permitted to enroll in their second semester of coursework until all final transcripts have been received.